DataCanvasIO/YLearn/docs/source/sub/est_model/approx_bound.rst

         X = 1 &\implies Y(do(1)) \geq Y(do(0)) \\
         X = 0 & \implies Y(do(0)) \geq Y(do(1))

-    which means that *people always receive the treatment if it is best for them*.
+    which means that *people always receive the treatment if it is the best for them*.
 Then we have the following bound:

     .. math::